Toronto FC waives forward Mo Babouli

 But an injured ankle has kept him out of action this season and the MLS team decided he was surplus for requirements.

-Babouli showed flashes of skill and was given a chance to showcase his skills last summer when Jozy Altidore was sidelined with a hamstring injury.
+Babouli showed flashes of skill and was given a chance to showcase his ability last summer when Jozy Altidore was sidelined with a hamstring injury.
 But it was fellow Canadian Jordan Hamilton who eventually impressed as the understudy.

 Babouli, a technically gifted forward, had plenty in his bag of tricks.
 But sometimes the flash backfired.